HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 The underscore here means "anything" and works basically the same as `default` in this case.
 But it does not have a name assigned.
 This means you can't log it or pass it to something else for example.

 Now imaging we want to log what the "other number" actually is.
 This can be done using [variable capture](https://haxe.org/manual/lf-pattern-matching-variable-capture.html).
-In our case we name it to `other`.
+In our case we name it `other`.

 ```haxe
 for (value in 0...10) {